Baked Fish In Foil With Vegetables

 Fish that is baked in the oven in aluminium foil, together with vegetables, garlic and lemon juice

-So I got sneaky and made this foil baked fish with lots and lots of vegetables!
-I know if she likes a recipe she would totally dig the veggie too so I took the chance and loaded my baked fish in foil with a bunch of colorful, vibrant vegetables that are not only pretty and appealing to the eye but full of healthy vitamins and minerals too!
+If you’ve been looking for healthy baked fish in foil recipes, this dish is perfect for those busy weeknights when you want something quick and easy but still nutritious and delicious.
+I baked this fish in foil with lots and lots of vegetables as I know that if my daughter likes a recipe, she would totally dig the veggie too.
+So I took the chance and loaded my baked fish in foil with a bunch of colorful, vibrant vegetables that are not only pretty and appealing to the eye but full of healthy vitamins and minerals too!

 Baked fish in tin foil